-Peck has published more than 160 papers in climate and the environmental sciences and served as a coordinating lead author for the Nobel Prize-winning UN Intergovernmental Panel on Climate Change (IPCC) Fourth Assessment (2007).
+Peck has published more than 170 papers in climate and the environmental sciences and served as a coordinating lead author for the Nobel Prize-winning UN Intergovernmental Panel on Climate Change (IPCC) Fourth Assessment (2007).
 He also has been awarded the US Department of Commerce Bronze and Gold Medals, as well as the Walter Orr Roberts award of the American Meteorological Society, for his interdisciplinary research.
 In addition, Peck was a Guggenheim Fellow and the 2005 American Geophysical Union Bjerknes Lecturer, and won, with co-authors, the 2008 NOAA Oceanic and Atmospheric Research Outstanding Scientific Paper Award.
 He recently received the Quivira Coalition’s Radical Center Award for his work with rural ranchers and land managers, and was also a recent Fellow of the Victorian Centre for Climate Change Adaptation Research at the University of Melbourne, Australia, where he maintains a visiting professorship.
 Peck is a fellow of the American Association for the Advancement of Sciences.

-Peck has active research programs in North America, South America, Australia, Africa, and monsoon Asia, most commonly focusing on providing paleoenvironmental insights into how key aspects of Earth’s climate system may change in the future.
+Peck has active research programs on five continents (North America, South America, Australia, Africa, and monsoon Asia), most commonly focusing on providing paleoenvironmental insights into how key aspects of Earth’s climate system may change in the future.
 Although much of Peck's work focuses on terrestrial systems, he also has participated in research cruises to the Arabian Sea and tropical Atlantic.
 Peck was co-chief scientist with Larry Peterson on the cruise that began the long and rich history of work involving sediments from the Cariaco Basin in the southern Caribbean.
 Peck also has a strong interest in past, current, and future interactions among climate, ice sheets, and sea level, as well as in interactions between climate and ecosystems.
 He also collaborates in the area of environmental law.